 In 2016 Saskatoon Unitarians joined forces with other community members and established a refugee sponsorship.
 We brought a family of six to Canada.
 They fled from the atrocities of Burundi.
-Thanks to the generosity of many, many people, we received the needed 75% funds to settle the family here in Saskatoon.
-In 2019 they are adapting to our climate in all its variations, the children are enrolled in school, and the parents continue to study english.
+Thanks to the generosity of many, many people, we received the needed funds to settle the family here in Saskatoon.
+By 2019 they had adapted to our climate in all its variations, the children were enrolled in school, and the parents continued to study english.
 During the pandemic, they made the decision to move to Ottawa to be closer to family.
-We are so glad that they are flourishing in their new homeland.
-Your ongoing financial support is still needed and deeply appreciated.
+We are so glad that they are flourishing in their new home!

 Our congregation is striving to live more consciously, to respect & celebrate the interconnected web of which we are a part, teach environmental justice in our religious education programs and practice sustainable living.
 We hold a vision towards a healthier future for generations to come.